LEPIDOLITE GEMSTONE Meaning & Uses

-As far as lepidolite healing properties, it's important to understand that there isn't any scientific proof that holding or even wearing lepidolite jewelry or any gemstone has a positive impact or negative effects on a person's health.
-It's critical to not rely on stones to treat or prevent medical conditions.
+As far as lepidolite healing properties, it's important to understand that there isn't any scientific proof that holding or even wearing lepidolite jewelry or any gemstone has any form of a positive impact or negative effects on the nervous system, the immune system or a person's health.
+Not relying on stones to treat or prevent medical conditions is critical.

 However, there typically isn't harm in wearing or holding lepidolite.
-If you wear lepidolite and find that it makes you feel more peaceful, reduces stress or anxiety, or makes you happy to wear it, there's likely no risk to doing so.
+If you wear lepidolite and find that it makes you feel more peaceful, reduces stress, depression or anxiety, or makes you happy to wear it, there's likely no risk to doing so.

 STONES SIMILAR TO LEPIDOLITE

-Which stones appear similar to lepidolite can vary depending on the color you're trying to replicate.
-Additionally, some lepidolite has a course structure, giving it a more latticed appearance.
+Which stones appear similar to lepidolite can vary depending on the colour you're trying to replicate.
+Some lepidolite has a course structure, giving it a more latticed appearance.
 Similarly, the amount of visible mica flecks also isn't consistent from one piece of lepidolite to the next.

 Certain pieces of purple jasper can look a bit like purple lepidolite.
 The same goes for purple agate, as well as lighter-toned specimens of sugilite.